thriveweb/deking-new/content/services/diy-kitset-decks.md

 date: '2018-10-06'
 featuredImage: /images/uploads/white-ant-repair.jpg
 excerpt: Need a little help from the experts to build your own deck?
-welcomeTitle: The Australian "Give it a go mate" attitude
+welcomeTitle: The Australian "Give it a go" attitude
 welcomeDescription: >-
   Welcome to the DeKing Decks online shop.
 Here you can purchase one of our do it yourself (DIY) Kitset decking kits.
 At present we have 2 DIY kits to choose